Shark IZ682H Vertex Pro Review

 Shark Vertex Pro nozzle close up

-This model retains the same Duo Clean nozzle as the older IZ462H with the two brush roll system, fins, and combs above it to untangle hair.
+This model retains the same Duo Clean nozzle as the older IZ462H, featuring a two-brush-roll system, fins, and combs above it to untangle hair.

-I’ve compared the two Vertex nozzles side-by-side and noticed little difference.
+I’ve compared the two Vertex nozzles side by side and noticed a little difference.

 Shark Vertex and Vertex Pro nozzle comparison underneath

-There are variations with the bristle placement as the Vertex Pro utilizes a V-shaped alignment flanked by fins in front and behind it.
+There are variations in bristle placement, as the Vertex Pro utilizes a V-shaped alignment flanked by fins in front and behind it.

 Shark Vertex Pro nozzle underneath

-More bristles increase “agitation surface area,” improving its debris pick-up a tiny bit over the older Vertex (more later).
+More bristles increase the “agitation surface area,” improving debris pickup slightly over the older Vertex (more on this later).

 Shark Vertex Pro LED on nozzle